o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

     You can also create your own component class hierarchies to provide additional component types.

-1. Use the `AZ_COMPONENT` macro to define a unique UUID for your component.
+1. Use the `AZ_COMPONENT` macro to define a universally unique identifier (UUID) for your component.
 The macro takes two arguments:

     1. The component type name.
 To help avoid name conflicts, we recommend that you use the namespace in any type of `AZ_RTTI` macros such as `AZ_COMPONENT`.